raffraffraff/docker-rippled/README.md

 This is a work in progress Docker container for [Ripple](https://github.com/google/mysql-ripple), "a server that can serve as a middleman in MySQL replication"

 ## Status
-It builds and runs, but this is simply a first attempt that provides me with a way to kick the tires.
-PRs welcomed.
+This Dockerfile builds a 103MB container that lets you kick the tires on Rippled.
+PRs welcome.

 # TODO
 * Play with it more, write some usage instructions